 Over the years, a number of individuals and organizations have contributed substantial funds to the University, through bequests and donations, in order to help support students in various fields of study.
-A complete list of these awards is available in the Awards and Financial Assistance section of the Graduate Calendar, or online at www.gs.carleton.ca.
+A complete list of these awards is available in the Awards and Financial Assistance section of the Graduate Calendar, or online at www.carleton.ca/graduate-studies.

 While most of these awards are made to in-program students, you may be offered an award of this type at the time of your admission.
 In order to be eligible to receive the award, you must register full-time in the degree program and the department/school/institute offering the award in the term of your admission.
-The award is normally paid directly to your student account.
-It may be paid in one lump sum or paid in equal instalments.
+The award is normally paid directly to your student account, although some are payable by cheque.
+It may be paid in one lump sum or paid in equal installments.

 In-program students are nominated for donor awards by their department/school/institute.
 There is normally no application process.
-In some cases, the Director/Chair of the program selects and recommends one student to the Dean of the Faculty of Graduate Studies and Research.
+In some cases, the director/chair of the program selects and recommends one student to the Dean of the Faculty of Graduate Studies and Research.
 In others, departments/schools/institutes nominate students and a selection committee, chosen by the Dean of the Faculty of Graduate Studies and Research, makes the decision on who will receive the award.
 In these cases, students selected to receive a scholarship are normally paid by cheque in the Winter term.